 But the original Michael Dodge, the one that great shrub was named to honor, is a well-known British-born plantsman whose career has taken him from Royal Botanic Gardens, Kew, to New York Botanical Garden, to Winterthur in Delaware, to White Flower Farm, where he was director of horticulture and of the famous catalog, spending 26 years there till 1997.

 Michael moved on to further adventures, many of them with his camera in hand, but most recently it all led to his version of retirement: collecting and then disseminating 250ish species and varieties of the genus Salix, or willow.

 His company, called Vermont Willow Nursery (which I am proud is an occasional advertiser), looks more like a full-blown nursery to me than retirement.
-We chatted on my public-radio show and podcast.
-Listen in now to the February 2, 2015 show, or read along, or both.
-We discussed willows for a range of uses, from getting the garden off to extra-early bloom, to crafting living structures (top and below, a dome at Michael’s home, in active growth and before leafing out), and taking a stern hand when pruning.
+We chatted on my public-radio show and podcast, discussing willows for a range of uses, from getting the garden off to extra-early bloom, to crafting living structures (top and below, a dome at Michael’s home, in active growth and before leafing out), and taking a stern hand when pruning.

 Plus, at the bottom of the page: Michael’s secret “twine” for use when tying up woody plants.
 (Why didn’t I know about this decades sooner?)

 Q. You know a lot of genera of plants from your long career in horticulture…so why willows now?
 How did you get to the willow stage of your career, Michael?